nmovshov/planetary-collision-scripts/build_scipy.md

         git clone https://github.com/ipython/ipython.git
         cd ipython
-        git checkout 0.13.x
+        git checkout 1.x
         /path/to/SPHERAL/bin/python setup.py install

-  This will put an executable `ipython` file in the Spheral bin directory that you can launch from there, or better yer put a convenient shortcut to in your rc file:
+  This will put an executable `ipython` file in the Spheral bin directory that you can launch from there.
+Or better yet put a convenient shortcut to in your rc file:

         alias spy "/path/to/SPHERAL/bin/python"